Eugene Drucker and Philip Setzer – violins

 Lawrence Dutton – viola Paul Watkins - cello

-Formed in 1976 and based in New York City, the Emerson was one of the first quartets formed with two violinists alternating in the first chair position.
-The Quartet, which takes its name from the American poet and philosopher Ralph Waldo Emerson, is Quartet-in-Residence at Stony Brook University.
-In January 2015, the Quartet received the Richard J. Bogomolny National Service Award, Chamber Music America’s highest honor, in recognition of its significant and lasting contribution to the chamber music field.
+Formed in 1976 and based in New York City, the Emerson String Quartet was one of the first quartets to have its violinists alternate in the first chair position.
+The Quartet, which takes its name from the American poet and philosopher Ralph Waldo Emerson, balances busy performing careers with a commitment to teaching, and serves as Quartet-in-Residence at Stony Brook University.
+In 2013, cellist Paul Watkins—a distinguished soloist, award-wining conductor, and devoted chamber musician—joined the original members of the Quartet to form today’s group.

-JULY 2015 – PLEASE DO NOT ALTER THIS BIOGRAPHY WITHOUT PRIOR APPROVAL
+AUGUST 2020 – PLEASE DO NOT ALTER THIS BIOGRAPHY WITHOUT PRIOR APPROVAL